Learn how to design a beautifully branded workspace with Stoplight Platform. Register for the interactive workshop here.

 What is API modeling and how do you do it?

 API modeling is part of the API design process.
 Accurate API modeling and design gives you a blueprint for your API before you start coding.
 You can evaluate, test, and demo it, ensuring that your API fulfills requirements.
-This avoids costly rewrites or late-stage changes of direction.
+This avoids costly rewrites or late-stage changes of direction, hence the importance of REST API resource modeling.

 The API modeling process begins with goals similar to requirements gathering and user story creation.
 Identify who will interact with your API, what they will do and what they want to achieve, and the specific steps they will take.
 Based on that information, you can outline your API methods and endpoints and validate the API with test scenarios.